PhD (Carleton University) MA (Carleton University) BA (University of British Columbia)

 2002 Teaching Excellence Award, Carleton University Students' Association, Carleton University, Canada

 Research Areas: Classical and contemporary social theory, political theory, citizenship studies, sociological theory

 In collaboration with Alexandre Lefebvre (University of Sydney), this project develops the political, social and religious philosophy of Henri Bergson, an early twentieth century French philosopher.

 The Animal Question in Society

-This project considers how 19C French social thinkers such as Auguste Comte, Jean-Marie Guyau, and Alfred Espinas understood the relation between human and nonhuman animals in order to interrogate by Emile Durkheim and others to constitute sociology as a discipline in France.
+This project considers how social thinkers such as Auguste Comte, Jean-Marie Guyau, and Alfred Espinas understood the relation between human and nonhuman animals in order to interrogate how the social and the biological were conceptualised in 19C France.